tylim88/FireCall/README.md

 - Validate Response Data With Zod
 - error onErrorLogging (only log the error, does not save the error into a file)

-With FireCall and FireCaller, we can ensure:
+Ensuring:

-- standard HTTPS Error
+- always use standard HTTPS Error
 - end point data type safety

 ## Installation